Patrick Duff: Biography

 On 9 August 2013 Duff released his third album, Visions of the Underworld.
 The album was recorded in the furthest reaches of wildest Dartmoor in a cottage owned by composer Nigel Shaw.
 On listening to the record, the sounds of the wilderness surrounding the cottage can be plainly heard in the background.
 Duff plays and sings each of the ten songs completely live and there is little to no overdubbing or editing on the album.
 The recordings have a mysterious ghostly atmosphere and the songs tell the stories of its various characters.
 After a successful campaign on Pledge Music, the album was released on CD and pressed to vinyl.
 Warmly received by fans and critics, Duff then proceeded to tour extensively throughout the UK, and Europe, appearing more frequently on radio shows, and in magazine articles.

 Patrick Duff released his fifth solo album entitled Leaving My Father's House on Halloween in 2018, in CD, vinyl, and digital formats.
 The music video for the title track is a call back to The Mad Straight Road, where in the sophomore album's imagery, Patrick is photographed setting fire to his possessions in the woods.

 In early October 2022, Duff announced the completion and pending release of his autobiography, The Singer, through Tangent Books.
 A promotional video featuring passages read from the book was shot by French film maker Sébastien Faits-Divers, in Glastonbury Abbey where Duff is the artist in residence.
-Released on 22 November, Duff held a book launch party at Waterstones bookshop in the Galleries, Broadmead Bristol on Saturday 26th November 2022.
+Released on 22 November, Duff held a book launch party at Waterstones bookshop in the Galleries, Broadmead Bristol on Saturday 26 November 2022.
 The Singer has been warmly and positively received by fans and critics.

+In early 2024, Duff announced the release of his sixth album entitled ANOTHER WORD FOR ROSE for 1 November 2024.